xmppjs/xmpp.js/packages/iq/README.md

 ### request

-Sends a an iq and returns a promise.
+Sends an iq and returns a promise.

 - Resolves with the response when it is received.
 - Rejects with a `StanzaError` when an error is received